 BC residents who are 65 years of age or older, and who are eligible for admission, may register for courses and receive a waiver of tuition.
-Please note that in those areas where there is a limited number of spaces available, students under this category of registration may not receive priority.
-Students are responsible for all fees.
+Please note that in those areas where there is a limited number of spaces available or when programs/courses are deemed to be cost-recovery, students under this category of registration may not receive priority or be eligible for the waiver.
+Students are responsible for all fees